effective-software-testing/website/talk.md

 [Link to Google Docs](https://docs.google.com/presentation/d/17MVXOgCQ9J_pBvwuko12GvUvgIbPv0716nY540eEM_A/edit?usp=sharing).

+Some notes:

-(The slides might differ a bit from the version you saw, as I keep improving them!)
+* The slides might differ a bit from the version you watched me present, as I keep improving them!
+* Feel free to use the **au35ani** discount code (35% discount on the book!)